 At the request of Creso Exploration Inc. ("Creso" or the "Corporation"), G.A.
-Harron & Associates Inc. ("GAHA") has been contracted to prepare an up-dated Technical Report on the Tyranite Mine and the associated Duggan zone as well as the Minto gold zone collectively known as the Shining Tree Project ("Project") as of December 12, 2011.
+Harron & Associates Inc. ("GAHA") has been contracted to prepare an up-dated Technical Report on the Tyranite Mine and the associated Duggan Zone as well as the Minto Gold Zone collectively known as the Shining Tree Project ("Project") as of December 12, 2011.
 Collectively the three properties comprise the most important asset of the Corporation.
 Gerald Harron P.Eng. of GAHA is the independent qualified person and accepts responsibility for the contents of the report.

-The Project area is located approximately 520 km north of Toronto Ontario and approximately 120 km north of Sudbury Ontario in, the townships of Knight, Tyrrell and Churchill in the Larder Lake Mining Division, Ontario, (Figure 2-1).
+The Project area is located approximately 520 km north of Toronto, Ontario, and approximately 120 km north of Sudbury, Ontario in, the townships of Knight, Tyrrell and Churchill in the Larder Lake Mining Division, Ontario, (Figure 2-1).
 GAHA was also requested to qualify the proposed exploration program and budget for the ongoing development of the major mineralized quartz veins on the project.
-The project is considered to be at an "advanced" stage of exploration, as diamond drilling is the primary exploration tool.
+The project is considered to be a mineral project as there are no mineral reserves, or mineral reserves the economic viability of which is supported by a preliminary economic assessment, a prefeasibility study or a feasibility study.
 The Shining Tree Project is material to the Corporation as it represents the most significant asset.

-Creso is a public issuer minerals exploration Corporation that was incorporated on February 22, 2005 under the Canada Business Corporation Act and is listed on the TSX Vancouver stock exchange.
+Creso is a public issuer minerals exploration corporation that was incorporated on February 22, 2005 under the Canada Business Corporation Act and is listed on the TSX Vancouver stock exchange.
 The Corporation is a public issuer in British Columbia, Alberta and Ontario, and operates under the jurisdiction of the Ontario Securities Commission.
 The address of the Corporation is 600 boul. de Maisonneuve O, Suite 2750, Montreal (Québec) Canada H3A 3J2.